raccoonwannafly/crusader-kings-3-dna-updater/README.md

 Because the lengths do not match, the game assumes the code is corrupted and rejects it immediately.

 ## The Solution: "The Template Graft"
-This tool replicates the memory-injection method used by Cheat Engine but performs it safely in the browser using JavaScript.
+This tool immitates the memory-injection method used by Cheat Engine but performs it safely in the browser using JavaScript.
 It uses a **"Template Grafting"** algorithm.

 ### 1. The Container (Template)
 We take a valid DNA string from the *current* game version (the "Template").
 We use this as a container to ensure the final output has the exact file structure and byte length the game expects.